leejoonli/code-every-day/log.md

 ## Thoughts

 Wanted to deploy to the App store but there's a developer account fee that you need to pay before distribution.
 Ended up deploying to the Expo servers but any user needs the Expo Go app downloaded on their phone to view the application.
 Also, updated portfolio to include project 4 and updated resume.

+# Day 17 (2/18/2022)

+## Codewars

+Today is the end of GA SEIR1115.
+Ended up doing a code challenge today on Codewars.

+## Thoughts

+Original solution passed the initial unit tests but the ATTEMPT unit tests came back failing.
+My guess is that my solution took too long in terms of time complexity.
+Refactored and passed.
+Did it in Python and it was a bit weird to come back to it after only using it for backend stuff on my project.